 It is easy to understand how history deniers can carry more weight with the public than historians, especially if these deniers are famous scientists or science writers.
 Notice in the quote above, how Stephen Hawking doesn't question if the "Eppur Si Muove" narrative happened, just how it happened.
+The Wikipedia page on "Yet it Moves" starts its discussion of the history of Eppur Si Muove with this speculation.
 Scientists, in and out of academia, repeated the myth over the last century.
-The historians of science who voiced skepticism about the story were ignored.
+The historians of science who voiced scepticism about the story were ignored.

 The Eppur Si Muove myth is only one of many myths about Galileo.
 The Galileo Myths page details more than 20 of them.
 These myths have been repeated by Carl Sagan, Neil deGrasse Tyson,Stephen Hawking, Bertrand Russell and award-winning science documentaries.
 Once you get beyond the Galileo Myths, you will still have to winnow out what is fact and what is hyperbole.
 The Renaissance Mathematicus blog discusses the hyperbole so common in Galileo narratives here .
 In short, when you enter a discussion on the historical Galileo, you are entering a minefield.
 One that is better navigated with the help of historians, or by at least consulting current historical thought.